8ft0com/case-study-aap11/workflow/prompt.md

 # PHASE 1: Comprehensive Regulatory Analysis

-- TASK:
+- PROCESS: Conduct a thorough analysis of the attached regulations.md document to identify key policy domains where compliance requirements can be automated.
-  - Conduct a thorough analysis of the attached document to identify key policy domains where compliance requirements can be automated.
+  - TASKS:
     - focus on policy domains that lend themselves to implementation using policy-as-code
     - use the domains-template.md file as a document template
     - use the domains-example.md file as a document example

   - GOAL: A list of priority policy domains saved in markdown format as `policy-domains.md`.

 ---